A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

-$N_T$ represents the total number of tracks and $p_j$ denotes the accumulated matching probability for track $j$, where $A_{ji}$ is the attention weight of the respective encoder/decoder layer and $\mathbb{I}_{i}(j)$ is 1 if the identity of the current track $j$ and the detection $i$ are the same, and 0 otherwise.
+where $A_{ji}$ is the attention weight of the respective encoder/decoder layer and $\mathbb{I}_{i}(j)$ is 1 if the identity of the current track $j$ and the detection $i$ are the same, and 0 otherwise.
 If none of the detections matches, \ie, $\mathbb{I}_{\nexists i}(j)$, we maximize the no-match probability $A_{j0}$, which is the last column of the attention matrix as discussed in \cref{sec:twostream}.
 In other words, we want that $A_{ji}$ is large for the correct assignment if and only if a match exists.

 The final objective function is a combination of the cross-entropy loss function for the matching layer ($\mathcal{L}_{match}$) and the duplicate-aware cross-entropy loss functions for each encoder and decoder layer: